Types of bodywork that I offer, or am influenced by

 Traditionally done on a mat, with the client fully clothed.
 The client is moved by therapist into passive yoga stretches, incorporating compressions, kneading, joint mobilization, and acupressure.

-While I am a certified practitioner of this modality, I do not currently offer it, but do incorporate the stretches and compressions on the table, which I believe gives clients the best of both worlds.
+While I am a trained practitioner of this modality, I do not currently offer it, but do incorporate the stretches and compressions on the table, which I believe gives clients the best of both worlds.

 Fascial Release for Structural Balance